 When Sequential released the Pro 3, I had to reexamine the Pro 2, a synthesizer that caused me to reexamine what I looked for in all other synths.
-Ultimately, I decided there is no way I am ever getting rid of my Pro 2.
+Ultimately, I decided the Pro 2 stands tall right there with the Pro 3.
+The Pro 3 does not make the Pro 2 obsolete.
 The Pro 2 and Pro 3 do share many common design characteristics, but overall they are unique synthesizers.

 The Pro 3 is not a bigger and better souped up Pro 2.
 They both have elements that are improvements over the other.
 Together, they release their greatest potential.

 “Combining a Sequential Pro 2 and Pro 3 creates a monster synth system… 7 oscillators, 5 filters, 7 envelopes, 32 lanes of note, parameter and CV sequencing, 8 assignable CV Ins, 8 assignable CV Outs, and I’m not even going to try to count the modulation possibilities.” -Chris Stack

 The Pro 2 is typical Sequential DSI product, this machine is built.
 You feel it immediately.
 Metal and wood casing, there is heft to it.
 It feels solid.
 The 44 key semi-weighted keyboard is as good as they come.
 The Pro 3 has 37 keys.
 The extra 7 keys of the Pro 2 may be meaningful to you.
 To have more than 3 octaves without hitting the transpose button may be useful to your keyboarding.